 The Page Game

-The Page Game goes like this: When editing one of these 15-25-page Word documents, I don’t go on to the next document until I have cut a page’s worth or more of fat.
+The Page Game goes like this: When editing one of these 15-25-page Word documents, I don’t go on to the next document until I have cut at least one page’s worth of fat.

 It's as simple as that.
 This technique helped me eliminate 80,000 words from a 180,000-word first draft.
-If you play the Page Game, your resulting stories will be stronger and crisper.
+Playing the Page Game will make your stories stronger and crisper.
 You’ll have fewer words to play with.
 This will force you to use better ones.
-You'll have more space available for rich description, scene, plot, narration, introspection, mood, and theme.
+You'll have more space for rich description, scene, plot, narration, introspection, mood, and theme.

 Ernest Hemingway

-In case you're tempted to disagree with me on this, read what Ernest Hemingway confided to F. Scott Fitzgerald.
+If you're tempted to disagree with me, read what Ernest Hemingway confided to F. Scott Fitzgerald.
 The following is a direct quote:

 "I write one page of masterpiece